 - Participant Timeline

-- There are twenty-five (25) spots available for presentation & presentation/craftsmanship entries and thirty-five (35) spots available for craftsmanship only entries.
-Registration will open JANUARY 1, 2017 at 12 noon EST. Craftsmanship applications will close when all slots are filled (first-come, first-served).
-Performance/Performance & Craftsmanship applications close on March 1st.
+B. There are twenty-five (25) spots available for presentation & presentation/craftsmanship entries and thirty-five (35) spots available for craftsmanship only entries.
+Registration will open January 1, 2019 at 12 noon EST. Craftsmanship applications will close when all slots are filled (first-come, first-served based on division).
+Performance/Performance & Craftsmanship applications close on April 1, 2019.

 - There will be a "wait-list" in case of cancellations.
 Any slots that open up due to cancellations before the convention will be given to groups on the wait-list.